Creating Healthier Places

 Eating healthier sounds like a great idea.
 But it’s not always as simple as it sounds, especially for busy college students looking to grab a quick bite to eat.
 It’s tempting to choose the familiar comfort of a cheeseburger and fries over an unfamiliar dish.

-Logo for Partnership for a Healthier America (PHA) partner Sodexo.
 That’s why Georgia Tech, in conjunction with PHA partner Sodexo, increased the amount of time it spends introducing students to new tastes and teaching them about how to make healthier choices.
 It’s called “tabling,” and Amber Johnson used to do it for students once a month, handing out samples of healthy dishes and information on Sodexo’s Mindful program, which offers tasty, healthier meals and snacks.

-in dining centers, during meal times.
+Now Johnson, Nutritionist for Health Initiatives and Dining Services at Georgia Tech, sets up her table once a week at the campus farmers’ market and in dining centers, during meal times.
 This nutrition campaign, Smart & Happy Meals, connects fresh and healthy dining choices to the school’s health and well- being focus on building a smart, happy, and thriving community.
 She recently handed out samples of citrus-glazed tilapia with sautéed squash and zucchini and roasted sweet potatoes.
 For those looking for a vegetarian option, she offered a sandwich of tomatoes, bell peppers, spinach and onions with Swiss cheese on whole grain bread.

 “When I talk to students who are eating on campus, I mention the Mindful menu, what that looks like and what that means,” said Johnson.
 “I explain the logos and icons – that when you see this icon it’s going to automatically be a healthy item.
-Tabling presents
+Tabling presents a really unique opportunity for students to come up casually and ask questions, such as where they can find appropriate food items for eating healthier.”

 Handing out samples of what’s being served that day makes finding such foods even easier, she said.
 “We could point them right to it.”

 Mindful meals contain less than 600 calories, filling the plate with more servings of vegetables, fruits, whole grains and less fat than other meals.
-They are lower
+They are lower in sodium, have no trans fat and contain less than 10 percent of calories from saturated fats.

-Logo for Partnership for a Healthier America (PHA) partner Georgia Institute of Technology (Georgia Tech).
 Georgia Tech serves Mindful meals all week long, but once a week – on Mindful Mondays – it ramps up its healthy offerings at one of its community restaurants, on a rotating basis.
 On that day, 75 percent of all meals are Mindful, said Jonathan Elwell, General Manager of Dining Services.

 Coming together, these two PHA partners and the Mindful meals program is gaining in popularity and helping students improve their health, said Johnson, who remembers a marketing intern who lost a substantial amount of weight after switching to Mindful meals.
 “We are not only seeing the satisfaction with the food they are eating and the taste of the food, we are also seeing some really great health outcomes as well.”